robnn/auth/README.md

 # Custom authentication module for Spring framework

-The purpose of this module, to handle authentication comfortably, just by annotating an endpoint or service.
+The purpose of this module is to handle authentication comfortably, just by annotating an endpoint or service.

 ![annotation](annotation.png)